SaschaDeWaal/computer-play-testing/tutorial/part3.md

-We need a observer.
-A observer is a object that observes the game.
+We need an observer.
+An observer is an object that observes the game.
 It can do different things, but for now it will only create our trackers.
 Every time when the `playtester` plays a weapon, we will create a new tracker.

 ```c#
 using ComputerPlayTesting;